• Skip to primary navigation

 Prof. Shelly Miller Professor of Mechanical Engineering at the University of Colorado Boulder.

 One of the best introductory videos out there is a 2020 animation titled, “Let’s talk about transmission of respiratory infectious diseases”.
-It clarifies my understanding about general infections, along with Sars-CoV-2.
+It clarifies my understanding about general respiratory infections, Sars-CoV-2 among them.
 Written by Prof. Shelly Miller, Professor of Mechanical Engineering at the University of Colorado Boulder.

 Influenza viruses can spread through the air on dust, fibers and other microscopic particles…